 Getting to Santorini by ferry

-Traveling from Athens to Santorini and getting to Santorini port, Athinios, can be achieved from the Greek mainland’s ports of Piraeus and Rafina.
+Getting to Santorini port, Athinios, from Athens, can be achieved from the Greek mainland’s ports of Piraeus and Rafina.
 There are several companies providing routes with various ships, both conventional and high-speeds.
 Depending on the vessel, the duration of the voyage with the Athens to Santorini ferry fluctuates between 4.5 to 9 hours.
 Santorini’s location makes it easy to be reached also from the close islands Mykonos, Paros, Naxos, Ios, Milos, Amorgos and Crete and many travelers hop for one-day excursions.

 Taking the ferries to Santorini from Athens and more specifically, from the ports of Piraeus and Rafina, is easy, economical and definitely the most fun way to travel.
 The advantages of ships are many and some of them are that you can choose between a big variety of seats or even book a bed-cabin for an even more comfortable journey.
 You can also get around their facilities (if it is a conventional) or enjoy a refreshment on the open deck while admiring the blue sea under the sun in the summer breeze.

 Ferry from Piraeus to Santorini